browserstack/github-actions/setup-env/README.md

   * The keyword `BUILD_INFO` will be replaced by the information based on the event of the workflow as described above for `BROWSERSTACK_BUILD_NAME` environment variable.
 * `project-name`: (**Optional**)
   * You can pass any string that you want to set as the `BROWSERSTACK_PROJECT_NAME`.
 E.g. `project-name: My Project Name Goes Here`.
-  * You can also pass the keywork `REPO_NAME` as the input.
+  * You can also pass the keyword `REPO_NAME` as the input.
 This will set the Repository Name for the `BROWSERSTACK_PROJECT_NAME` environment variable.
   * If no input is provided, `REPO_NAME` will be considered as the default input.

 ---